wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-01.md

 ### HELLO

-After the underlying transport has been established, opening of a WAMP session is initiated by the *Client* sending a `HELLO` message to the *Router*
+After the underlying transport has been established, the opening of a WAMP session is initiated by the *Client* sending a `HELLO` message to the *Router*

 {align="left"}
         [HELLO, Realm|uri, Details|dict]